19hours/sg-statutes/Acts/Manufacture of Optical Discs Act.md

 (a) kept up-to-date and in good order and condition; and

-(b) available at all times for the examination of any authorised officer or police officer.
+(b) available at all times for examination by any authorised officer or police officer.

 (3) A licensee shall submit such records, or furnish such other documents or information, as may be required by the Registrar within the time specified by the Registrar.